 A great benefit of buying shoes from them was their customer service.

 Their shoes came with a 90 day warranty, which is very unusual and says a lot about how much they believe in their product.

 If an incorrect size is ordered they would also ship you a new pair free of charge after you sent the ill-fitting pair back.

 Customer service is something few companies get right, and it gave me a lot of confidence to recommend them for that reason alone.

-To sum it up, for a brand that lacked much of an online presence, Pendlay lifting shoes seem to offer some of the more solid weightlifting products on the market.
+To sum it up, for a brand that lacked much of an online presence, Pendlay lifting shoes used to offer some of the more solid weightlifting products on the market.

 The Pendlay Do-wins have a well-deserved reputation for quality, and the company backs it up with an emphasis on customer service that is not seen enough these days.